 MJT Mini Tour Policies & Procedures

-The MJT has established the MJT Mini Tour as a series of events for young girls and boys aged 6 to 12 which promotes valuable on-course experiences and qualify for next-level junior competitions in Canada and the U.S.
+The MJT has established the MJT Mini Tour as a series of events for young girls and boys aged 6 to 12 which promotes valuable on-course experiences and to qualify for next-level junior competitions in Canada and the U.S.

 *PLEASE NOTE: All players are expected to play at a reasonable level, keep pace, score correctly and keep another competitors score.
 Caddies may help players with scoring